English 111: INTRODUCTION

 As much as possible, all work for the class should be posted on our web listserve.
 If at all possible, I would like to avoid paper submissions, with the exception of visual or sculptural or performance work, which will be presented in the workshop.
 If it is possible for you to present your work in HTML, audio, or other digital formats, all the better; in that case, simply send the link (or attachment) to the list or send me the work as an attachment and I will upload to our Eng111 website.

-You are asked to make at least one submission each week and to present this (or part of it) in the workshop.
-All work is due by Wednesday at 9am (though supplements are always welcome).
-Comments on the list on the work submitted is encouraged.
+You are required (1) to make at least one submission each week and to present this (or part of it) in the workshop, and (2) to comment on one or more posts by a fellow student.
 As a final project, due the last week of class, compile a chapbook ms or web collection of your work; I expect we will also do a group project, such as a magazine.

 You are always welcome to supplement or add writing or art projects of your own to the list of assigned experiments, as well as to pick alternative experiments from the full experiments list or translation projects.